suent/Carpenter.AzurePipelines/docs/configuration.md

 The service connection to use when executing GitHub tasks.
 This value is set by the `gitHubServiceConnection` parameter when `pipelineOperations` contains **AddGitHubRelease**.

-### Carpenter.GitHub.ReleaseOnProd (addGitHubReleaseOnProd)

-If true, a GitHub release is created during the Production Finalize.
-This value is set by the `addGitHubReleaseOnProd` parameter.
-The default value is **false**.